Build apps for Teams meetings and calls

 Default theme for meeting apps

 By default, the new Teams client supports light theme for Teams meetings.
 Your app can update the app UI based on the user's theme by using the getContext API.
-Earlier version of Teams clients only support dark and contrast theme for apps in Teams meetings.
+Earlier versions of Teams clients only support dark and contrast theme for apps in Teams meetings.

 User types in Teams